jwillesen/everyday-depression/getting_better.md

 After the doctor's appointment, it felt really good to have taken a positive step towards feeling better.
 It was a surprisingly strong placebo effect, and I was a little worried I wouldn't be able to detect the difference the medication was having, if any.

 Turns out it was an unjustified worry; 6 to 8 weeks is a long time, and it didn't take long for the temporary mood boost to wear off.
-But after 3 to 4 weeks, I started noticing my anger was decreasing; I had more patience with my children than I'd ever had before, and could talk to them rationally when they were causing trouble.
+But after 4 weeks, I started noticing my anger was decreasing; I had more patience with my children than I'd ever had before, and could talk to them rationally when they were causing trouble.

 If that had been the only effect, I would have been totally satisfied with my treatment.
 But it kept getting better.
 And I had some emotional experiences I'd never had before.
 The best example I can give is on the subject of sighing.